node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

   - /docs/configuration
   - /docs/user-guide/configuration
 ---
-The following properties can be used to configure Node-RED.
+The following properties can be used to configure Node-RED.\
+*Please note that some of the options may not apply for older versions of Node-red.*

 When running as a normal application, it loads its configuration from a settings file.
 For more information about the settings file and where it is, read [this guide](settings-file).